Client-Side Discovery: Direct Service Routing in Microservices

 Modern alternatives include AWS CloudMap with SDK-level integration, Consul’s DNS interface, and Kubernetes’ kube-dns for service discovery within clusters.

-The advantage is that clients apply routing logic based on real-time local data.
-A client can prioritize instances with lower latency, avoid zones experiencing outages, or respect deployment preferences without going through an intermediary.
+The advantage is that clients apply routing logic based on real-time local data — a client can prioritize instances with lower latency, avoid zones experiencing outages, or respect deployment preferences without going through an intermediary.

 import requests